tomjenningss/security-openliberty-blockchain/README.md

 > 1 Org Hyperledger Fabric sample using secure Open Liberty microservices to execute transactions to the blockchain network using MicroProfile JWT and Hyperledger Fabric Attribute-Based Access Control (ABAC).

-In this tutorial, use secure Java microservices to execute transactions to a 1 Org blockchain network over HTTPS, using authentication and authorization onto the blockchain network using Json Web Tokens (JWT) and adding identities to the blockchain network, so individual users can interact with blockchain ledger through a secure angular front end UI and back end service, both powered by Open Liberty.
+In this tutorial, register and enrol new users onto the blockchain network through the VS Code extension and use secure Java microservices to execute transactions to a 1 Org blockchain network over HTTPS, using Java EE security for authentication and Json Web Tokens (JWT) for authorizing transactions.

-Learn about the fundamentals of blockchain and Open Liberty by following the [Integrating Java microservices with blockchain using Hyperledger Fabric and Open Liberty](https://developer.ibm.com/tutorials/integrate-java-microservices-with-blockchain-using-hyperledger-fabric-and-open-liberty/) to experience starting a 1 Org blockchain network and using Open Liberty to execute transactions to blockchain.
+Follow the series and learn about the fundamentals of blockchain and Open Liberty by following the [Integrating Java microservices with blockchain using Hyperledger Fabric and Open Liberty](https://developer.ibm.com/tutorials/integrate-java-microservices-with-blockchain-using-hyperledger-fabric-and-open-liberty/) to experience starting a 1 Org blockchain network and using Open Liberty to execute transactions to blockchain.

-Develop blockchain and Open Liberty skills further and learn about distributed blockchain networks with a buyer and seller scenario and [Listen to events from a distributed blockchain network](https://developer.ibm.com/tutorials/listen-to-events-from-a-distributed-blockchain-network/)
+Develop blockchain and Open Liberty skills further and learn about distributed blockchain networks with a buyer and seller scenario and [Listen to events from a distributed blockchain network](https://developer.ibm.com/tutorials/listen-to-events-from-a-distributed-blockchain-network/) to automatically get notified of new events out of blockchain when a seller adds cars to the blockchain network.

 * Use the IBM Blockchain Platform extension to create a 1 Org local blockchain network and deploy a sample smart contract called "fabcar"
 * Use the [Open Liberty](https://openliberty.io) development tools to start the secure front-end and back-end Java microservices
 * Authenticate as an admin user to transact to the blockchain network to add query and update cars.
-* Add an identity to the blockchain network
 * Authenticate as an employee, giving access to certain transaction  functionalities on the network such as querying all ledger state and specific cars.
 * Attempt to access front end and backend services to gain access to transact with the blockchain network.

 ## Architecture flow